-After the winners were announced, the Master of Ceremonies gave the floor to the Category winners, to pitch their project to the audience.
+After the winners were announced by Javier Fernández (team leader joint EU Sea Basins Mechanism) and Lucienne Meilak (Malta co-presidency), the floor was given to the Category winners, to pitch their project to the audience.

-The five project winners promoted the key selling points of their project in 5 minutes.
+The five project winners promoted the key selling points of their project in 5 minutes (see pitches below).